 Dagger is a generic term covering dirk, stiletto, poniard, etc. The evidence presented to the Grand Jury indicated that the victim was threatened with a “stiletto-type knife.”
 This is sufficient to come within the meaning of the term “dangerous weapon” as defined in the Penal Law.

-Appellate level decisions involving what is claimed to be a stiletto are quite rare.
-In the New Jersey case of State v Lee 475 A2d 31 (1984), the weapon in question was a pair of scissors with the handles taped together.
-To the extent that a name for the weapon was deemed necessary it became a stiletto:
+Appellate-level decisions involving what is claimed to be a stiletto are quite rare.
+In the New Jersey case of State v Lee 475 A2d 31 (1984), the weapon in question was a pair of scissors with handles taped together.
+To the extent that a name for the weapon was deemed necessary, it became a stiletto:

 At the trial Sgt.
 Michael O’Donovan was qualified as an expert on weapons and gave his opinion that the taped scissors were useless for their traditional purpose and in the taped condition became a “stiletto.”

 This is not intended to suggest that the courts in the three cases mentioned above were mistaken.
 Each case involved a dangerous weapon.
 Sergeant O’Donovan’s observation that scissors – especially the very narrow pointed type typically used for tonsorial purposes – would share some characteristics with a “stiletto” is apt.
 The outcome of the case should not be dependent on the noun attached to the weapon.
 A “dangerous weapon” catch-all is similarly too indefinite.